ably/ably-js/README.md

 Start a Karma server

-    grunt karma:server
+    karma server

-Connect your browser to the server, visit http://localhost:9876/
+You can optionally connect your browser to the server, visit http://localhost:9876/

 Click on the Debug button in the top right, and open your browser's debugging console.